-Case-insensitive delimited identifiers, which are used for usernames and roles, are character strings that appear within double quote characters (") and consist of alphanumeric characters (A through Z and a through z), digits (0 through 9), underscores (\), dashes (-), periods (.), at symbols (@), and forward slashes (/), except for the leading at sign (@) or leading forward slash (/) character.
+Case-insensitive delimited identifiers, which are used for user names and roles, are character strings that appear within double quote characters (") and consist of alphanumeric characters (A through Z and a through z), digits (0 through 9), underscores (), dashes (-), periods (.), at symbols (@), and forward slashes (/), except for the leading at sign (@) or leading forward slash (/) character.

 Unlike other delimited identifiers, case-insensitive-delimited identifiers are case-insensitive.
 Identifiers are up-shifted before being inserted into the SQL metadata.
-Thus, whether you specify a user's name as "Penelope.Quan@hp.com", "PENELOPE.QUAN@hp.com", or "penelope.quan@hp.com", the value stored in the metadata will be the same: PENELOPE.QUAN@hp.COM.
+Thus, whether you specify a user's name as "Penelope.Quan@company.com", "PENELOPE.QUAN@company.com", or "penelope.quan@company.com", the value stored in the metadata will be the same: PENELOPE.QUAN@COMPANY.COM.